Principal Dancer with

 Paris Opera Ballet, Bolshoi Ballet,

-Ballet Intensives NYC is happy to continue a long-standing collaboration with Evan McKie, Principal Dancer with the National Ballet of Canada and a notable Guest Artist with Paris Opéra Ballet, Bolshoi Ballet, Mariinsky Ballet, and Tokyo Ballet.
+Ballet Intensives NYC is happy to continue a long-standing collaboration with Evan McKie, Principal Dancer with The National Ballet of Canada, former Principal Dancer of Stuttgart Ballet, and a notable Guest Artist with Paris Opéra Ballet, Bolshoi Ballet, Mariinsky Ballet, and Tokyo Ballet.

 "A natural aristocrat of ballet."

 Internationally acclaimed for his elegant, nuances performances, Evan has graced all of the world’s most important stages.
 The National Ballet of Canada's Artistic Director Karen Kain called him “one of the finest dancers of his generation."

 "Performing in the most exclusive companies in Paris, Russia, and Tokyo where they set the bar exceptionally high is always an honour because you have to work to the highest standards and have something completely unique to say with your dancing to be worthy," McKie says.

 "Of all of today's international dance stars, McKie is one of the very brightest."

 Evan first watched John Cranko's Onegin when he was just 8 years old: “I hadn't known that dance could develop characters in a way that would resonate so strongly.
 It was the first ballet that made me want to dive into this life of expressing the human condition through the body.
 The role of Onegin ended up following me through my career, and it taught me to rely on my humanness.”